Can Dogs Eat Chocolate?

 It may be that your dog vomits the chocolate fairly quickly, and doesn’t progress on to more serious symptoms.
 However, if you’re aware of the amount and type of chocolate that has been consumed, it’s advisable to contact a vet for further advice.

 What to do if your dog eats chocolate

-If you notice your dog eating chocolate, the best thing you can do for them is to contact a vet as soon as possible.
+In all cases, contacting your vet as soon as possible is always the answer to what to do if your dog eats chocolate.
 Inducing vomiting early on will give your pet the best chance of avoiding long-term, serious or fatal complications, so the earlier they can be seen by a vet the better.

 Alternatives to chocolate for dogs

-We all like to treat our pets, and there are still plenty of ways to do that without using chocolate!
+Where dogs can’t eat chocolate, there are still plenty of ways to treat your dog!
 Stick to safe, approved, and specially formulated dog treats that be eaten without risk of illness.
-Although a human would love a nice slice of chocolate cake, you can be sure that your dog will prefer a few hours spent chewing on a rawhide bone, or a quick and satisfying dip into the dog biscuit bag.
+Although a human would love a nice slice of chocolate cake, you can be sure that your dog will prefer a few hours spent chewing on a tasty bone, or a quick and satisfying dip into the dog biscuit bag.
 There are numerous dog treats available that aren’t only tasty for your dog, but also provide a range of benefits for their health, like added nutrients and dental care.